by Laurie LaRusso, MS, ELS

 Here are some common stretching mistakes to avoid:

 For total body stretching, you can start by going to yoga or tai chi classes.
-To learn how to stretch specific muscle groups, you can buy a book on stretching or enlist the help of a certified athletic trainer.
-You can find a trainer at a local gym or through a referral from your doctor or a friend.
+To learn how to stretch specific muscle groups, you can buy a book on stretching or work with a certified athletic trainer.
+You can find a trainer at a local gym or ask your doctor or a friend.

-Before starting an exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.
+Before starting an exercise program, check with your doctor about any health problems that would limit your ability to exercise.

 Ortho Info—American Academy of Orthopaedic Surgeons